FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drag the "Tool conversion instruction" code block to enter the graphical editing interface workspace.

 Select the tool coordinate system to be automatically converted, click "Add" and "Apply" to save the instruction.
-When adding PTP and LIN instructions, connecting them with Body can be executed inside the instruction, and the points in the tool coordinate system are automatically converted.
+The tool coordinate system are automatically converted.

 "Tool conversion" instruction node, parameters: